This is a post mortem report of a hacked WordPress instance with a cryoptominer in 2018 which was handled by me.

 We have immediately blocked the affected website, its logins and users in Plesk, killed the processes and blocked the used IP address using

 Another check with

 ls in the WordPress instance showed us that there are files that should not be there:

 drwxr-xr-x 8hq9 drwxr-xr-x bfe9a drwxr-xr-x c997d5 drwxr-xr-x cnrig drwxr-xr-x daa10f drwxr-xr-x jdhse -rwsr-Sr-T Jan 1 1970 security.php -rwsr-Sr-T Jan 1 1970 wp-archive.php -rwsr-Sr-T Jan 1 1970 wp-loads.php -rw-r--r-- zz1.php

-And there were also changes made to files in legitimate files and directories.
+And there were also changes made to legitimate files and folders.

 Some of the listed files had also a sticky bit (

 The retrieved accesslog shows how the attackers probably started the attack: